saturn77/elerons/README.md

 ## Using

-An example of running a search from the command line is shown below, showing the immediate response of the part request query.
+An example of running several searches from the command line is shown below.
+The responses to the querys are immediate.

 <img src="media/Elerons.gif">